DilmyPerera/MahindaPlants/README.md

 - Deadline within academic semester

 ## Backend
-This is the **backend** of the Mahinda Plants E-commerce Website, developed as part of an academic project.
+The **backend** of the Mahinda Plants E-commerce Website, developed as part of an academic project.
 The application is built using **Spring Boot** and provides a robust, secure, and scalable foundation for managing an online platform that sells plants, pots, and gardening supplies.

 ---